World shares fall, tracking Wall St dismay over price data

 Tokyo’s benchmark Nikkei 225 lost 2.8% to 27,818.62, while Sydney’s S&P/ASX 200 declined 2.6% to 6,828.60.
 In Seoul, the Kospi lost 1.6% to 2,411.42.

-On Tuesday, the Dow lost more than 1,250 points and the S&P 500 sank 4.3%.
-Tuesday’s hotter-than-expected report on inflation.
+On Tuesday, the Dow lost more than 1,250 points and the S&P 500 sank 4.3% after Tuesday’s hotter-than-expected report on inflation.
 The Nasdaq composite closed 5.2% lower.

 The yield on the two-year Treasury, which tends to track expectations for Fed actions, soared to 3.74% from 3.57% late Monday.
 The 10-year yield, which helps dictate where mortgages and rates for other loans are heading, rose to 3.42% from 3.36%.